 Christmas is quite often thought of as a holiday of excess but whatever you’re cooking doesn’t have to mean tonnes of waste.
 A turkey curry can be traditional too.
-As can bubble and squeak, making leftover Christmas pudding into truffles and most leftovers can be made into stock for the coming year.
+As can bubble and squeak, making leftover Christmas pudding into trifle, and most leftovers can be made into stock for the coming year.
 Maybe start your festive prep by defrosting the freezer, it will work more efficiently AND you’ll have more room for all those leftovers.

-People used to joke about those friends who opened gifts carefully and saved the paper, now the practice may be a lot more friendly.
+People used to joke about those friends who opened gifts carefully and saved the paper; now the practice may be a lot more friendly.
 A lot of wrapping paper can be recycled and even excessively shiny paper can be re-used.
 So try to buy recycled, and if you get given some paper that can't be recycled, come up with some ways to reuse it!
 And depending on your budget, why not go even further and wrap your gifts in leftover cloth?

 Consider giving experiences rather than things people don’t really need.
 Wise people will tell you that experiences are worth more than things.
-From brewery tours to sky diving maybe consider giving your nearest and dearest new memories this Christmas, or for the more budget-conscious shoppers consider cinema trips, rather than a musical toilet roll holder that they may not have asked for.
+From brewery tours to sky diving, maybe consider giving your nearest and dearest new memories this Christmas; or for the more budget-conscious shoppers, consider cinema trips, rather than a musical toilet roll holder that they may not have asked for.

-When shopping consider sourcing locally, see our section on charity shops and on buying experiences, not things.
+When shopping, consider sourcing locally - see our section on charity shops and on buying experiences, not things.

 If you were sustainable last year, you may have kept some wrapping paper that you weren't able to recycle, you can fashion these into some Christmassy paper chains to really deck the halls!

 If you're a fan of sending out Christmas cards to everyone, there are a few things to consider.
 First things first, do you have to send a card?
 Consider a text message or an email, a heartfelt sentiment that you wanted to say happy Christmas will go down just as well as an actual card.
-If you have relatives who you think expect to receive a card, consider sourcing recycled cards, that way you can still be sustainable, and keep them happy!
+If you have relatives who you think expect to receive a card, consider sourcing recycled cards - that way you can still be sustainable and keep them happy!

 The most sustainable way to approach these is to remember, window-shopping is fine and it’s only a bargain if you actually need it.
-If you buy a load of stuff, you didn’t want before you saw it you have done the sales wrong.
+If you buy a load of stuff you didn’t want before you saw it you have done the sales wrong.

-Another year over and a new one just begun, as we enter the end times new calendar years should be treasured.
-Maybe make a sustainability resolution this year, are you going to cycle more?
+Another year over and a new one just begun.
+As we enter the end times, new calendar years should be treasured.
+Maybe make a sustainability resolution this year - are you going to cycle more?
 Stop buying fast fashions?
 Or maybe just remembering to put the recycling bin out on the correct day and switch to a green energy supplier.

 12. Watch our sustainable Christmas video!

-Make sure you also check out our video on having a more sustainable Christmas from our Environmental Officer Liz!
+Make sure you also check out our video on having a more sustainable Christmas from our environmental officer, Liz!

 Tasks for this week

-- Come up with a sustainable Christmas plan
+- Come up with a sustainable Christmas plan.

-- Chat to your friends about what you'll do for presents
+- Chat to your friends about what you'll do for presents.

-- Watch our sustainable Christmas video
+- Watch our sustainable Christmas video.